-The Andaz Mayakoba was one of the most anticipated hotel openings of 2016 so when I saw there was availability over the New Year’s Holiday, I jumped at the chance to book a room and check it out!
-This is the review of my six night stay with my family.
+The Andaz Mayakoba was one of the Hyatt's most anticipated new hotel openings so when I saw there was award availability, I jumped at the chance to book a room and check it out!
+This is my review of my six night stay at the Andaz Mayakoba with my family.

 Andaz Mayakoba Resort Riviera Maya